paschini/Course1StarterCode/README.md

 This is the starter code for the UCSD Coursera MOOC Object Oriented Programming in Java: https://www.coursera.org/learn/object-oriented-java.

-It is an eclipse project that can be imported as an existing project.
-Please see the README provided within the eclipse project for more information.
+~~It is an eclipse project that can be imported as an existing project.
+Please see the README provided within the eclipse project for more information.~~

+This project has been imported/processed by IntelliJ.